jacobhqh1997/MMS_UC/README.md

 © This code is made available for non-commercial academic purposes.

 ## Overview
 Urothelial carcinoma (UC), encompassing lower and upper tract variants, remains a prevalent and lethal malignancy within the urinary tract.
 Precise  UC survival risk stratification is critical for accurate personalized therapy.
-Here we present an interactive, interpretable and  integrated deep learning system for biomarker exploration and prognosis prediction.
-Inspired by the previous research "PathFinder" and "MCAT", eight potential BCa prognostic biomarkers were explored and evaluated.
+Here we present an interactive, interpretable and prior knowledge-guided deep learning system for biomarker exploration and prognosis prediction.
 ## Directory Structure

 * **Training Scripts**: *Training Scripts for CTContextNet, MacroContextNet, Interactive SwinUNETR and  IM-NCTNet.*